Becky M. is a senior marketing manager in Boston, Massachusetts.

 We had no choice but to watch his slow demise.
 He unraveled as a person, thread by thread.
 Articulate sentences turned to slurred words and then silence.
 His 6’3” frame once so strong eventually lay motionless in his bed.
 My dad was nothing but a shell of a person at the end.

-He died just after Thanksgiving; his last Thanksgiving meal was served to him on a tray with us at his bedside.
-He was barely consciousness then and yet his body would not let go.
+He died just after Thanksgiving.
+His last Thanksgiving meal was served to him on a tray with us at his bedside.
+He was barely conscious by then, yet his body would not let go.

 No one should lose every function they have.
 No family member should watch every aspect of their loved one disappear.
 My dad lost his ability to walk, speak, and eventually, eat and breathe.
 Though he died after Thanksgiving, the man we knew and loved had left us weeks before.